Are you exhausted by operations?

 Problem Two :: You’ve documented your operational systems, but the systems themselves are broken or incomplete.

-If you’ve followed my work for some time – reading my posts, working with me, attending my trainings – you have probably documented a few of your key systems.
+If you’ve followed my work for some time — read my posts, worked with me, attended my workshops— you’ve probably documented a few of your key systems.
 Maybe you’ve created a checklist or two.
 Perhaps you use a tool like Asana or Trello to stay organized and run your business.

 You may have thought it would be easy to introduce a team member to your system.
 But, maybe things haven’t gone as smoothly as you anticipated.
 You still get a lot of questions.
 Your team member makes frequent mistakes.
 He just doesn’t seem to have the skills you need or the judgment you expect.
 You’re wondering if you hired the wrong person because working with him is exhausting!